 Accomplishments.
 Applicants must provide a detailed summary of the major accomplishments achieved with funding under NCHIP.
 This section should describe, in quantifiable terms if possible, results achieved and advances made since the inception of NCHIP.
 Accomplishments can be grouped in blocks of years (e.g. 1995-1999; 2000-2005; 2006 - present).
-Specifically address accomplishments relating to participation in each of the national databases and initiatives (i.e., III, NICS, NCIC Protection Order File,

-National Sex Offender Registry, IAFIS, mental health records, and livescan/AFIS capability).
+Specifically address accomplishments relating to participation in each of the national databases and initiatives (i.e., III, NICS, NCIC Protection Order File, IAFIS, mental health records, and livescan/AFIS capability).
 Where relevant, reference should be made to surveys and data quality audits.

 Progress on record improvement goals.
-This section should include a short update of current efforts relating to improvement of criminal history records, protection order data, or sex offender registries (including efforts supported under OJP and other federal or state funded programs) and should discuss any evaluative efforts undertaken to identify the key areas of weakness in the state's criminal record system since submission of previous NCHIP applications.
+This section should include a short update of current efforts relating to improvement of criminal history and related records (including efforts supported under OJP and other federal or state funded programs) and should discuss any evaluative efforts undertaken to identify the key areas of weakness in the state's criminal record system since submission of previous NCHIP applications.
 Tribal applicants should discuss progress related to record automation and improvement funded by other federal sources that are applicable to the above areas.